victorliu-sq/PaperWriting/FlashSMP.md

+The SMP has been a cornerstone in combinatorial optimization with applications spanning matching markets\cite{aziz2024cutoff}, resource allocation\cite{xu2011egalitarian, maggs2015algorithmic, wang2016dynamic, muhamad2024energy, pandeeswari2024resource, zhang2017stable, datta2024esma, alruwaili2024optimizing, yellampalliclient}, roommate problem\cite{khalili2024roommate}, and more.
+Its fundamental role in real-world applications such as matching doctors to hospitals\cite{nrmp2023results}, students to schools\cite{abdulkadirouglu2005new, sun2024stable}, and organ donors to patients\cite{roth2004kidney}, and patients to cancer treatment center\cite{seidi2024stable, huang2024application} underscores its significance.
+The profound impact of SMP on these fields was recognized when Dr. Alvin Roth and Dr. Lloyd Shapley received the Nobel Prize in Economics in 2012.

+The Stable Marriage Problem (SMP) has been a cornerstone in combinatorial optimization with a wide range of applications.
+In healthcare, SMP ensures that organ donors are matched to patients, patients to cancer treatment centers, and elderly to healthcare facilities, optimizing critical resource distribution and enhancing patient care.

+The educational sector benefits from SMP by assigning students to schools and allocating rooms in dormitories, thereby enhancing student satisfaction and meeting institutional requirements.

+SMP facilitates mutually beneficial employment relationships by matching  job seekers to employers in the labor market.
+For instance, the National Resident Matching Program (NRMP) serves more than 50,000 medical students annually seeking their ideal hospital placements.

+Additionally, in the field of modern technology, SMP has been widely applied in resource allocation and task offloading schemes for computer networks and Internet of Things (IoT) devices, as well as in switch scheduling, leading to more efficient network performance and resource utilization.

+The profound impact of SMP across these diverse fields was recognized when Dr. Alvin Roth and Dr. Lloyd Shapley received the Nobel Prize in Economics in 2012.

 The SMP has been a cornerstone in combinatorial optimization with applications spanning matching markets, resource allocation, and more.
 Its fundamental role in real-world applications such as matching doctors to hospitals, students to schools, and organ donors to patients underscores its significance.
 The profound impact of SMP on these fields was recognized when Dr. Alvin Roth and Dr. Lloyd Shapley received the Nobel Prize in Economics in 2012.